gescholt/gescholt.github.io/_pages/globtim.md

 ```

 First, we re-iterate the procedure described above, we capture all local minima at degree $d=11$, with tolerance set to `tol_l2=3e-2`.
 We notice that we also find some critical points along the spikes of the function (the red cross of points at the level `z=0`).
-Those spikes are present in the function, but hard to detect by sampling points, one can see them as a set of measure $ 0 $ in $ [-10, 10]^2 $.
+Those spikes are present in the function, but hard to detect by sampling points, one can see them as a set of measure $$ 0 $$ in $$ [-10, 10]^2 $$.
 Because of the symmetry of the function and of our sampling scheme, the approximant admits critical points exactly along these ridges and detects the spikes of the `CrossInTray` function.

 <iframe src="/assets/plotly/CrossInTray_surf_exact.html" width="100%" height="800px" frameborder="0"></iframe>

-We reset the starting degree and slightly relax the tolerance in the $L^2$-norm, which is not necessary in the current example.
+We reset the starting degree and slightly relax the tolerance in the $$ L^2 $$-norm, which is not necessary in the current example.

 ```julia
 d = 4